Valentina Navarrete

-Valentina Arlette Navarrete Acuña (born 13 June 2003) is a Chilean footballer who plays as an attacking midfielder for Universidad de Chile.
+Valentina Arlette Navarrete Acuña (born 13 June 2003) is a Chilean footballer who plays as an attacking midfielder for Universidad Católica.

 Club career

 Born in Mulchén, Navarrete played for Lautaro de Mulchén and Real Victoria from Los Ángeles before joining Universidad de Concepción at the age of fifteen after being seen by the coach Nilson Concha in a futsal championship in Quillón.

 In 2021, Navarrete switched to Santiago Morning.
 She left them at the end of the 2024 season.

 In 2025, Navarrete signed with Universidad de Chile.
+The next year, she switched to Universidad Católica.

 International career

 At youth level, Navarrete represented Chile U17 in 2019, winning the Torneo 4 Naciones in Argentina.
 The next year, she represented the under-20s in the South American Championship.

 At senior level, she made her debut in a 2–0 loss against Colombia on 23 October 2021.